tmolteno/disko/README.md

 ## Changelog

 ```
+0.9.6b2 Fix the --elevation limit to actually implement this for disko draw
 0.9.6b1 Add a minimum elevation to the sphere.el_min_r.
 This is for setting bounds in imagers.
         Explicitly manage the tart2ms logging
 0.9.5b4 Add a timestamp to images (or a title if specified) in SVG mode